by Calculated Risk on 1/22/2020 02:16:00 PM

 From the AIA: Architecture Billings Index Ends Year on Positive Note

 This graph shows the Architecture Billings Index since 1996.
-The index was at 50.9 in December, down from 49.3 in November.
+The index was at 52.5 in December, up from 51.9 in November.
 Anything above 50 indicates expansion in demand for architects' services.

 Note: This includes commercial and industrial facilities like hotels and office buildings, multi-family residential, as well as schools, hospitals and other institutions.

 According to the AIA, there is an "approximate nine to twelve month lag time between architecture billings and construction spending" on non-residential construction.
-This index was positive in 8 of the last 12 months, suggesting a further increase in CRE investment in 2016.
+This index has been positive for 8 of the previous 12 months, suggesting some increase in CRE investment in 2020.